mehulagg/gitlab/doc/user/clusters/applications.md

 ### Override environment or cluster scope

-If you only want apps to be installed on a specific cluster, or if your cluster's scope is not `production`, you can override the environment name in your `.gitlab-ci.yml`
+If you only want apps to be installed on a specific cluster, or if your cluster's scope does not match `production`, you can override the environment name in your `.gitlab-ci.yml`
 file:

 ```yaml